kylejm/A-Star-PathFinding/README.md

  - added print statement in terminal to check how many nodes it took to get from end to start

+Controls:
+The first two nodes clicked will be the start and end nodes respectively.
+The nodes clicked after that will be the wall / barrier nodes.
+To clear the screen of placements click the 'c' on your keyboard.
+To start the simulation press the spacebar.

 https://user-images.githubusercontent.com/107011592/209744291-6aebb847-05bc-4bf9-b948-a31d59a03958.mov